— resources for creating crossword puzzles.

 As with most things in life, the first thing you should do is read-up on the theory before jumping in to practice.
 For crossword construction, that means these must-read introductory resources:

-The New York Times’ How to Make a Crossword series is the definitive starting place.
+- The New York Times’ How to Make a Crossword series.
+This may be the definitive starting place for crossword construction.
 Read it first.

-The Cruciverb’s Sage Advice series is similarly worthwhile, written by various well-known constructors.
+- Cruciverb’s Sage Advice series is similarly worthwhile preparation, written by various well-known constructors.

-Another must-read is Patrick Berry’s Crossword Constructor’s Handbook.
-For $10 you get his book (used to be a For Dummies book) and a load of example puzzles.
+- It’s now time to invest: an absolute must-read is Patrick Berry’s Crossword Constructor’s Handbook.
+For $10 you get his book (fun fact: it used to be a For Dummies book) and a bunch of companion puzzles.

-Below are some of the most popular wordlists for use with your chosen construction software.
-I’ve ordered these by personal preference. (€) indicated a paid list.
+Below are some of the most popular general-purpose wordlists for use with your chosen construction software.
+I’ve ordered these by personal preference. (€) indicates a paid list.